 How to Make German Pancakes

-- Prep: Heat your oven to 400 degrees and melt some butter in a big cast iron skillet in the oven.
-You could also use a baking dish, but the skillet is how you’re going to get those crispy bits on the outside.
+- Prep: Preheat your oven to 400 degrees and melt the butter in a big cast iron skillet in the preheating oven.
+You could also use a baking dish, but the cast iron skillets are great for getting those delicious crispy bits on the outside.
 Plus it holds the heat much better and you really want to have a nice hot skillet for this german pancakes recipe.

 - Mix: While all that’s going on, make the pancake batter.
 You’re going to add the eggs, milk, sugar, vanilla, and salt to a mixing bowl and whisk it until everything is combined.
 The batter is going to be really thin, but that’s what you want.

 - Pour the batter: Once the oven is heated, butter is melted, and the skillet is hot – pull the skillet out of the oven (on the rack is fine).
 Then pour your batter into the skillet.